umeboshi2/freelawmachine/README.md

 Voila!
 You now have a new Vagrant box installed locally.
 You can even share the _.box_ file with others the old fashioned way, host it at a URL, etc. (Vagrant supports pulling boxes via URL.)

+# Building your own Vagrant box using the Ansible playbooks

+If you aren't looking to build a Vagrant base box and instead just want to take a vanilla Ubuntu 14.04 base image (e.g. something like _ubuntu/trusty64_ or _/boxcutter/ubuntu1404_), you can install [Ansible](https://github.com/ansible/ansible) locally and use the same playbooks used when building from scratch with Packer.

+  0. Install the latest Ansible via either `pip install ansible` or other means.

+  1. Change into the `ansible` directory where there's already a stubbed-out Vagrantfile waiting for you.

+  2. The playbooks are executable, so just run: `./freelawmachine.yml` from your command line.

+  3. Get a drink because you could be waiting about 20 minutes or so :-)

 # Vagrant Tips